 BetaFPV Beta95X v3 (analog starting $189; digital starting $289).
 This is a 2.5-inch cinewhoop — an FPV drone designed for shooting cinematic FPV video.
 This is the quad that really let me learn to fly FPV.
 It does have prop guards and if you fly it at moderate speeds, it will be durable.
 As with the Nanohawk X, you’ll need to buy goggles, controller, and charger separately.
 And if you wish, you can get the digital version, which is among the cheapest digital FPV quads.
 Alternatively, you can get other 2.5-inch cinewhoops.
 The GepRC Cinelog25 costs significantly more but has much better tuning.
 Holybro Kopis 2.5 also flies well but the flight controller is very inconvenient to access if you want to change the receiver or fix anything. iFlight Protek25 is durable and flies well but it’s very loud and not very reliable – mine has developed a problem in one of the motors or possibly the ESC, even though it’s never been in a hard crash.

-- DJI FPV Combo (currently $999).
+- DJI FPV Combo ($1299).
 If you want a drone that is incredibly easy and convenient to use, can fly decently, has optional prop guards, and most importantly, has best-in-class goggles that you’ll never need to upgrade from, this is it.
-Yes it’s pricey but cheaper now than when it launched.
-And if you consider the cost of the goggles by themselves ($569), the price of the drone, controller, battery, and charger are reasonable.
+Yes it’s pricey but if you consider the cost of the goggles by themselves ($569), the price of the drone, controller, battery, and charger are reasonable.
 And unlike any of the other FPV drones on the market, this has a panic button feature that will stabilize the drone in the air even if it is upside down (note: it takes a couple of seconds for it to work).
 It can also be flown in GPS-stabilized mode, like a typical DJI drone (but please don’t stay in that mode or you’ll never learn FPV).
 The downside is that if you want to fly other FPV drones with the goggles, you can do that but you do need to buy another controller, charger, and batteries (the ones that come with the DJI FPV combo only work with this drone).
 More info here.

 - Eachine Novice IV ($419).
 This is an RTF kit with a 4S 4-inch freestyle quad, decent goggles, controller, charger and batteries.
 If you want a “real” FPV starter kit, with components that an FPV pilot would actually care to use, this is it.
 The quad is powerful enough to fly almost anywhere – you’ll never need to buy a bigger quad.
 The controller is a Radiomaster TX12.
 It has multiprotocol capability (it has built-in support for other protocols, not just FrSky).
 More importantly, it can be upgraded with JR module that can be used for best-in-class receiver protocols such as Crossfire or ExpressLRS.
 I have a similar controller – the Jumper T12 Pro – and it’s one of my two primary controllers.